Wyatt's rebellion: Wyatt perseveres

-Elizabeth Summoned
+Elizabeth summoned

-Although Elizabeth was not an active participant in the rebellion, Mary did not know that and had to assume that she was.
+Although Elizabeth was not an active participant in the rebellion, Mary did not know that, and acted on the assumption that she was.
 Mary had Elizabeth watched continuously, but became concerned that Elizabeth might go into hiding before there was enough evidence to arrest her.
 Under the guise of keeping her from harm, Mary sent a letter to Elizabeth on 26 January 1554 for her to come and stay with Mary for her own protection.
 The intent, however, was to arrest Elizabeth as soon as she arrived.
-Perhaps sensing the trap, Elizabeth declined saying that she was too ill to travel.
+Perhaps sensing the trap, Elizabeth declined, saying that she was too ill to travel.